PrefectHQ/prefect/docs/concepts/flows.md

 A _flow run_ is the execution of the flow and task functions in a flow script.

-You can run a flow by executing the flow's Python script, or by creating a [deployment](/concepts/deployments/) on Prefect Cloud or a locally run Prefect Orion server, then running the deployment flow via a schedule, the Prefect UI, or the Prefect API.
+You can create a flow run by executing the flow's Python script

+You can also create a flow run by:

+- Creating a [deployment](/concepts/deployments/) on Prefect Cloud or a locally run Prefect Orion server
+- Creating a flow run for the deployment via a schedule, the Prefect UI, or the Prefect API.

 However you run the flow, the Prefect API monitors the flow run, capturing flow run state for observability.

 ![Prefect UI](/img/ui/orion-dashboard.png)

 ## Writing flows

 For most use cases, we recommend using the [`@flow`][prefect.flows.flow] decorator to designate a flow:

 ```python hl_lines="3"